 (April 2,1967)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* his artist quote on Mondrian’s art: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-62 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+62

 - I’m trying to see, when everything in this world conspires to prevent us from seeing.